-Homemade Gummy Bears in 4 whole food flavours: tasty, healthy and set in minutes!
-PLUS 10 tips for making jellies at home and a vegan version as well!
+Homemade Gummy Bear recipe in 4 whole food flavours: tasty, healthy and set in minutes!
+PLUS 10 tips for how to make healthy gummy bears!
 They are the kind of lollies you won’t mind your kids having.

 If you walked into our kitchen the weekend before last, you might have found yourself in the middle of a lolly making frenzy.
 Strawberry, mango and raspberry splotches covered the countertops.
 Set, some smudged and others just sitting pretty.

 Excitement was brewing as the mixtures of whole fruit and gelatin warmed on the stove.
 No sugar in sight!
 We mixed and filled gummy shaped moulds with flavourful mixtures and great precision.
 We had four carefully picked flavours on the go at any one time.

 Did you know that gelatin is a fantastic source of protein, promotes a healthy thyroid function?
 It is also great for joint-health, collagen production and gut healing.